nantrinh/postit_app_walkthrough/lesson_2/README.md

 - Display validation errors on the template.
 - Allow a user to update a post.
 Use a model-backed form.
 - Use `before_action` to set up an instance variable needed for the `show`, `edit`, and `update` methods of the posts controller.
-- Extract the template used for the new, create, edit, and update actions to a partial.
+- Extract common code used in the `new` and `edit` views to a partial.
 - Add actions and views to allow a user to create a new category.
 Use a model-backed form.
 - Extract the part of the category and post forms that displays validation errors to a partial.